Committee report praises Canadian agricultural eco-practices

 The report serves as a testament to the environmental contributions of the agricultural sector, detailing 14 recommendations for the federal government to support farmers’ innovative efforts.
 These recommendations aim to help preserve our natural resources for the coming generations and improve the health of crucial pollinators like honeybees.

-The Standing Committee on Agriculture and Agri-Food suggests a framework for data collection to identify and encourage adopting practices that increase carbon sequestration and reduce emissions.
+The Standing Committee on Agriculture and Agri-Food suggests a framework for data collection to identify and encourage the adoption of practices that increase carbon sequestration and reduce emissions.
 These practices include advanced fertilizer application methods and the 4R Stewardship program.

 The report addresses the significant issue of honeybee colony mortality.
 The federal government is urged to ensure that beekeepers can access secure and affordable import options and that pest control methods do not adversely affect pollinators.